Makiko Hirabayashi – pianist/composer

 Makiko Hirabayashi is a Japanese pianist/composer, based in Copenhagen, Denmark.

 Since the release of her first trio album in 2006, Makiko has received wide critical acclaim as a personal voice on the international jazz scene.
 The freshness of both her compositions and the trio’s vibrant interplay has caught the ears of many listeners around the world.
-The trio, featuring drummer/percussionist Marilyn Mazur (Miles Davis Group 85-89, Jan Garbarek Group 91-05) and bassist Klavs Hovman, has been her main focus in the recent years, where she established her unique sound through performances in Europe and Japan, as well as in countries less travelled, i.e. Egypt and Malaysia.
+The trio, featuring drummer/percussionist Marilyn Mazur (Miles Davis Group 85-89, Jan Garbarek Group 91-05) and bassist Klavs Hovman, has been her main focus in the recent years, where she established her unique sound through performances in Europe and Japan, as well as less travelled parts of the world e.g. Israel, Egypt and Malaysia.

 Makiko Hirabayashi Trio’s 4th album “Where The Sea Breaks” was released in March 2018 on Enja/Yellowbird Records, featuring the award winning Danish trumpet/flügelhorn player Jakob Buchanan on 4 tracks.